Driver Response to Left Incurring Path Intrusions at Sign-Controlled Intersections 2020-01-0886

 Testing was conducted using an Oktal full car driving simulator.
 107 licenced drivers (NFemale = 57, NMale = 50) completed a short familiarization drive followed by the experimental drive in which they encountered both the initially stopped and moving conditions of the straight path hazard, in a counterbalanced order.
 DRT was defined as the time between when the hazard vehicle crossed a trigger located two meters from the curb until the driver reacted either by touching the brake pedal or swerving.

-The average DRT was 0.38s in the initially moving hazard condition and 2.34s in the stopped condition.
+The average DRT was 0.08 seconds in the initially moving hazard condition and 2.39 seconds in the stopped condition.
 In the moving condition, many participants were able to anticipate the hazard before it crossed the defined starting location.
 To account for the more obvious hazard precursor in the moving condition, a geographic location further from the intersection is proposed as the starting location for measuring DRT in gradually developing hazard scenarios.
-There was also a significant difference in DRT (p=0.002) based on the avoidance action taken.
-Drivers who swerved had significantly longer response times than those who braked (p=0.02).
-They were also more likely to get into a collision.
+There was also a significant difference in DRT (F (2) = 5.55, p = 0.005) based on the avoidance action taken.
+Drivers who braked and steered had the longest response times and they were also more likely to get into a collision.

 Erika Ziraldo, Shady Attalla, Sam Kodsi, Michele Oliver